YanaGorina-alt/parks/README.md

 Installation
 To run the app locally, follow these steps:

-Clone the repository to your local machine
+Obtain your API key from: #[NPS API Link](https://www.nps.gov/subjects/developer/get-started.htm) Clone the repository to your local machine make a .env file in your project folder (same directory as the .gitignore file) in the .env declare a variable named REACT_APP_API and assign the value of your API key (REACT_APP_API=YOUR_API_KEY), with no space, no quotes, and no semicolon at the end.
 Install the required dependencies by running npm install Start the development server by running npm start Technologies Used